0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 vfn_ip = "x.y.z.0"
 ```

-#### 6.3 Recreate your VFN configs on validator, and deploy on VFN.
+6.3 Recreate your VFN configs on validator, and deploy on VFN.

 ```
 # On your validator (or wherever your key_store.json lives)
 # create settings for the VFN, private fullnode
 ol init --vfn

-# now copy the vfn.node.yaml file to your fullnode
+# now copy the vfn.node.yaml file to your VFN machine
 ```

-#### 6.4 Check and update your on-chain configuration on validator node
+6.4 Check and update your on-chain configuration on validator node

 More details here:
 [Check and change your on-chain config](../documentation/node-ops/validators/changing_onchain_ip_address.md)